- About Us

 Increasing pupils’ understanding of the technological and industrial world.

-Improving confidence, independence, decision making and problem solving.
+Improving confidence, independence, resilience, decision making and problem solving.

 In Key Stage 4 pupils will complete the NCFE Level 1 VCert in Creative Craft.